-Information and guidelines for funeral directors on deaths, funerals and tangihanga.
+Information and guidelines for funeral directors and health practitioners on deaths, funerals and tangihanga.

 On this page:

 - Infection prevention and physical distancing

 - Attending funerals or tangihanga for people in managed isolation or quarantine